 Jack is the past president of the Trial Attorneys of New Jersey and the Middlesex County Trial Lawyers Association.
 He is a member of the American Board of Trial Advocates, the Middlesex County Trial Lawyers Association, the Middlesex County Bar Association, the Claims and Litigation Management (CLM) Alliance, and the New Jersey State Bar Association (NJSBA) where he sits on the Civil Practice Committee.
 Jack was also named Fellow to the American Bar Association in 2017 and he frequently lectures at CLM and NJSBA conferences.

-Jack is an AV-rated attorney by Martindale Hubbell™; is named in The Best Lawyers in America® since 2012; and, has been selected to the New Jersey Super Lawyers® list since 2005.
-Also, in 2013 Jack was awarded the Hon.
-Herman L. Breitkopf Trial Lawyer of the Year by the Middlesex County Trial Lawyers Association.
+Jack is an AV-rated attorney by Martindale Hubbell.
+He has been consistently recognized in The Best Lawyers in America since 2012 and in New Jersey Super Lawyers since 2005.
+In addition, Jack was awarded the Hon.
+Herman L. Breitkopf Trial Lawyer of the Year by the Middlesex County Trial Lawyers Association in 2013.